ArslanShakoor/ftf/README.md

-# NVSTR
+# Fund that flip
-his is assigment for nvstr
+this is assigment for fund that flip

 ### How To run